dpuiu/MitoHPC/README.md

 ### RUN PIPELINE  ###

-    $ ./filter.all.sh
+    $ ./filter.all.sh                                            # run interactively
     ... or
     $ nohup ./filter.all.sh &                                    # run in the backgroud
     ... or (MARCC)
     $ sbatch --partition=shared --time=24:0:0 ./filter.all.sh    # run using a SLURM job scheduler
     ... or (JHPCE)